Rounak-Paul/tick/docs/LANGUAGE_GUIDE.md

 ## Features

+- **Strongly typed**: All variables and functions must have explicit type annotations for type safety
 - **Clock-based synchronization**: Define clocks with specific frequencies (Hz) that drive process execution
 - **Deterministic execution**: All operations are synchronized to clock ticks - no race conditions
 - **Channel-based communication**: Type-safe, bounded channels for inter-process communication